JLefortBesnard/Radicals2019/README.md

 # Code for Radicals 2019

-Code for reproducing the key results of our paper: IDENTIFYING PREDICTIVE FEATURES OF ISLAMIST RADICALIZATION
+Code for reproducing the key results of our paper: Identifying predictive features of islamist radicalization

 Michaela Pfundmair, Jeremy Lefort-Besnard.